-Our reputation for leading climbs in the Himalayas is superb and includes summits of Cho-Oyu, Ama Dablam and Pumori.
+Our reputation for leading climbs in the Himalayas is superb and includes summits of Cho Oyu, Ama Dablam and Pumori.
 We’ve led more than a dozen successful guided climbs of Mt.
 Everest, with over 250 climbers reaching the summit of the world’s highest peak.
-Some of our past Cho-Oyu climbs have 100% summit success.
+Some of our past Cho Oyu climbs have had 100% summit success.

-Previous Cho-Oyu expeditions by Alpine Ascents have placed 77 members on the summit!
+Previous Cho Oyu climbing expeditions by Alpine Ascents have placed 83 members on the summit!

 Summary of recent climbs:

-- 2014: Lakpa Rita Sherpa and Ben Jones led our team of 9 to the summit.
+- 2014: Lakpa Rita Sherpa and Ben Jones led our team of nine to the summit.

-- 2013: Lakpa Rita Sherpa and Ben Jones led 9 to the summit.
+- 2013: Lakpa Rita Sherpa and Ben Jones led nine to the summit.
 Our Sherpa team took the lead in fixing the route.

 - 2011: Brien Sheedy and Lakpa Rita Sherpa led our team to the summit.
-Most expeditions left well before Alpine Ascents without a summit attempt, but our team diligently hung in there and reached the summit on October 4, 2011.
-We look forward to similar success in 2013.
+Most expeditions left well before Alpine Ascents and without a summit attempt, but our team diligently hung in there and reached the summit on October 4, 2011.

 Some of the keys to our continued success: